-1. Iraq poses no clear and present danger to other countries,
+1. Iraq poses no clear and present danger to other countries, especially the

 U.S., as there is no evidence of plans to invade another country or use